tyladevon/mid_mod_3_assessment/README.md

 (Note: Use the existing select field)
 And I click "Search For Members“
 Then I should be on page “/search”
-Then I should see a total of the number of members for that house.
-(21 for Gryffindor) And I should see a list of the 21 members of the Order of the Phoenix for house Gryffindor.
+Then I should see the total number of the order of the phoenix members that belong to Gryffindor. (i.e. 21) And I should see a list with the detailed information for the 21 members of the Order of the Phoenix for house Gryffindor.

 And for each of the members I should see:
 - The name of the member